 The Starfield Library opened on May 31st, 2017.
 It wasn’t long before pics of this mind-blowing space started taking over the Instagram feeds of Seoulites everywhere.
-Currently, there’s a staggering 126k pics tagged with #별마당도서관 – the Korean word for the Library.
+Currently, there’s a staggering 126k pics tagged with #별마당도서관 – the Korean name of the Library.

-With that kind of hype, it wasn’t long before foreign tourists and expats joined the bandwagon.
+With that kind of hype, it wasn’t long before foreign tourists and expats jumped on the bandwagon.
 Search for #starfieldlibrary, and you’ll find another 17.6k posts.
 And here’s why:

 - it’s a massive 2 story, 2,800 square metre sprawling space full of light and glass